 Prior to entering private practice, Mr. Bronstein served as an attorney with the Division of Corporation Finance and Division of Market Regulation at the Securities and Exchange Commission.

-Mr. Bronstein has been recognized in 2020 and the seven years immediately preceding as a Washington D.C.
+Mr. Bronstein has been recognized in 2021 and the eight years immediately preceding as a Washington D.C.
 “Super Lawyer” in the area of Securities & Corporate Finance by Super Lawyers magazine.
 He was recommended by Legal 500 US for Mergers & Acquisitions in 2020 and the four years immediately preceding and is AV® rated by Martindale-Hubbell.*

 Represented Beneficial Bancorp, Inc. (“Beneficial” – NASDAQ: BNCL) in its $1.5 billion merger with and into WSFS Financial Corporation (“WSFS” – NASDAQ: WSFS), in one of the largest bank mergers announced in the U.S. in 2018.